ramseyjonah114/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Understand that readability counts and over-engineering for hypothetical performance gains can lead to more bugs, harder maintenance, and less agility in development."

 This quote emphasizes the importance of not getting bogged down in trying to optimize every little piece of code before it's needed.
 Instead, ensure your code is correct, readable, and well-structured.
 Profiling tools can help identify where actual bottlenecks lie, allowing you to target optimizations effectively.
 Always balance optimization with code simplicity and maintainability.

+# 2024-02-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that others (and your future self) can easily understand and work with.
+Always strive for clarity over complexity; it's not just about making things work, but making them work elegantly and efficiently.
+Remember, code is read far more often than it is written."

+In practice, this could mean using appropriate data structures, breaking down complex problems into smaller, manageable functions, commenting your code effectively, and adhering to consistent formatting standards.
+It also involves constant refactoring to remove unnecessary lines of code and reduce redundancy, thereby enhancing the overall quality and longevity of your software."